dustymabe/dustymabe.com/content/post/2019-01-04/post.md

 We'll go ahead and start the web server in this terminal:

+**NOTE**: You may need to poke a hole in your firewall for port
+          `8000`.
+You can use a command like `sudo firewall-cmd --add-port 8080/tcp`.

 ```nohighlight
 $ python3 -m http.server
 Serving HTTP on 0.0.0.0 port 8000 (http://0.0.0.0:8000/) ...